Joachim Seelig

-Joachim Heinrich Seelig (born 29 March 1942 in Cologne) is a German physical chemist and specialist in NMR Spectroscopy.
-He is one of the founding fathers of the Biozentrum of the University of Basel.
+Joachim Heinrich Seelig (29 March 1942 – 15 August 2024) was a German and Swiss physical chemist and specialist in NMR Spectroscopy.
+He was one of the founding fathers of the Biozentrum of the University of Basel.
+He reached emeritus status in 2012.

-Life
+Background

-Joachim Seelig studied chemistry and physics from 1961 till 1966 at the University of Cologne.
+Joachim Seelig was born in Cologne on 29 March 1942.
+He studied chemistry and physics from 1961 till 1966 at the University of Cologne.
 In 1968 he graduated with a doctorate under the guidance of Manfred Eigen at the Max Planck Institute for Biophysical Chemistry in Göttingen.
 As a postdoc he conducted research on electron spin resonance at Stanford University in 1968/69.
 In 1970 he moved as a postdoc to the Institute of Physical Chemistry at the University of Basel where he became a group leader and assistant professor in 1972.
 He became full professor in 1974 and in 1982 Professor of Structural Biology at the Biozentrum of the University of Basel.

+Seelig died in Basel, Switzerland on 15 August 2024, at the age of 82.